Mitsubishi ABS Warning Light On – Service Required

 Defective ABS module

 The ABS module or pump itself may fail.
 It will need to be replaced or rebuilt.
-Typically Mitsubishi ABS pump doesn’t need to be coded, but the module may need programming.
+Typically the Mitsubishi ABS pump doesn’t need to be coded, but the module may need programming.

 Conclusion